cmchew/COVID/README.md

 Functionalities

-Build as an Object-Oriented Program must contain multiple classes, implement composition use inheritance if/when possible all instance variables must be accessed via methods (getters & setters) The main method of the program should handle all user interaction The data must be kept in a collection (i.e. Arrays, Array List, or Hash Map) Must check for all symptoms
+Build as an Object-Oriented Program must contain multiple classes, implement composition, use inheritance if/when possible, all instance variables must be accessed via methods (getters & setters), The main method of the program should handle all user interaction, The data must be kept in a collection (i.e. Arrays, Array List, or Hash Map), Must check for all symptoms;
-Ensure that users have met the minimum amount of items requirements Make the report look pretty!
+Ensure that users have met the minimum amount of items requirements;
+Make the report look pretty!

 Common signs and symptoms can include:

-Fever
+Fever,
 Cough
-Shortness of breath or difficulty breathing
+Shortness of breath or difficulty breathing, Tiredness,
-Tiredness
-Aches
-Chills
+Aches,
+Chills,
-Sore throat
+Sore throat,
-Loss of smell
+Loss of smell,
-Loss of taste
+Loss of taste,
-Headache
-Diarrhea
+Headache,
+Diarrhea,
 Severe vomiting